 You are a member of a state law reform commission.

 As a member of the commission, you are tasked with improving both the substance and procedures of criminal law.
 As at other law schools, your classes at UW covered United States Supreme Court constitutional cases that address the right to be free from unreasonable search and seizure, police interrogation techniques, and the rights of a criminal defendant at trial.
 But at UW you also had a class called Criminal Justice Administration, which explores why the state legislature passed a "mandatory arrest law" for domestic violence situations and assesses the law's effect on police practices; examined the day-to-day decisions that a prosecutor must make about whether, or how much, to charge a defendant in a particular case; and investigated the goals and effectiveness of incarceration compared to other dispositions such as probation, drug treatment, or community service.
 Your contributions to the law reform commission are imbued not only with theoretical rigor but also with a keen appreciation of which reforms are most likely to achieve their intended effect.

 UW Law School's rich law-in-action tradition is an important part of who we are, and it will remain an important part of who we become.
 After all these years, it still empowers our graduates to navigate an increasingly complex, competitive and challenging world.
-If you'd like to learn more about law-in-action at UW Law School, the articles listed below will give you a place to start.
+If you'd like to learn more about law-in-action at UW Law School, these articles will give you a place to start.

 - Paul D. Carrington and Erika King, Law and the Wisconsin Idea, 47 Journal of Legal Education 297 (1997) [pdf]